8 Easy Ways To Be An Effective Parent During A Crisis

 4. Be the best version of yourself as a parent and shout out to the kids

 If you've been a parent for a while, then you've already been working on and fine-tuning those parenting skills.
-Not only has your life been turned upside down, but so have the lives of your children.
-Your kids can’t be with their friends and teachers and play together at school.
+So much has changed in the last ten years, there's no doubt your life has been turned upside-down a few times already.
+This has also happened in the lives of your children.

 One caveat is to be truthful, but make sure your answers are age-appropriate.
 Be mindful of over-sharing.
 Stay educated about the crisis and teach your children age-appropriate ways they can be in control and protect themselves.
 Keep in touch with friends who may have information about parenting resources.